RasaHQ/rasa/docs/user-guide/building-assistants.rst

     (e.g. :ref:`DucklingHTTPExtractor` or :ref:`SpacyEntityExtractor`), but for this tutorial
     we want to avoid any additional setup.

-The intents and entities will need to be added to your domain as well:
+The intents and entities will need to be added to your ``domain.yml`` file as well:

 .. code-block:: yaml